Eastern Anatolia (Turkish: Doğu Anadolu) is a region in Turkey. It occupies the mountainous east of the country and has the harshest winters.

 Climate

 [edit]The climate is continental in the south, hemiboreal in the north.
-Southern cities (south of Ağrı) experience hot, dry summers and cold, snowy winters with a storm season in spring; while northern cities experience mild to warm, showery summers and frigid, snowy winters.
+Southern cities (south of Ağrı) experience hot, dry summers and cold, snowy winters with a storm season in spring; while northern cities have mild to warm, showery summers and frigid, snowy winters.
 The whole region is snow-covered all winter, with many mountain passes remaining inaccessible until mid-spring.

 Talk

-[edit]In the eastern and southeastern parts (near the Iranian border and around Lake Van) of the region, the mother tongue of most locals is Kurdish.
-However most, especially younger ones, are also bilingual in Turkish, although generally heavily accented.
+In the eastern and southeastern parts (near the Iranian border and around Lake Van) of the region, the mother tongue of most locals is Kurdish.
+However most, especially younger ones, are bilingual in Turkish, although generally heavily accented.

 The local Turkish dialect spoken in the northeast of the region (around Erzurum, and Kars) is far from “standard” Istanbul Turkish, and is very close to Azerbaijani spoken in the neighbouring country, to the point of being virtually identical in the easternmost parts of the region, around Iğdır close to the border with Nakhchivan.
 However writing is standard Turkish.